ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 ### FPFIS COMMON library :
 This is a php library used for all the php applications of the flexible plateform (FPFIS).
-The important data in this library for the ECAS module are :
+The important data in this library for the EU Login module are :
-- ECAS settings (url, port, ...)
+- EU Login settings (url, port, ...)
 - LDAP settings (credentials, base DN, ...)

 ### Drupal Dependencies :

-- ECAS : Provides single sign-on ECAS
+- ECAS : Provides single sign-on EU Login
 Required by:
 -- ECAS extra (enabled),
 -- ECAS import users (enabled)
-- ECAS extras : Provides extra features to the ECAS module
+- ECAS extras : Provides extra features to the EU Login module
 Requires:
 -- ECAS (enabled),
 -- Views (enabled),
 Chaos tools (enabled),
 Views Bulk Operations (enabled),
 Entity API (enabled)
-- ECAS import users : Create users accounts from ECAS accounts (in LDAP).
+- ECAS import users : Create users accounts from EU Login accounts (in LDAP).
 Requires:
 ECAS (enabled)

 ## Other modules
 ### core ECAS module :
-This module allows to login to a drupal instance with an ECAS account.
+This module allows to login to a drupal instance with an EU Login account.
 During the first login, the module creates a drupal account with the data from the LDAP (username, password, email, ...).
 With drupal 6 the module was compatible with the modules node_profile, profile to store users data in users profiles, nodes and CCK fields.